Office of Global Women's Issues

 The low status of women and girls has vast political, economic, and social implications.
 It can limit the ability of communities to resolve conflict, countries to boost their economies, or regions to grow enough food.

 That’s why the State Department has an entire office devoted to women’s issues.
-With origins dating back to 1995, the Secretary’s Office of Global Women’s Issues has a mandate to promote the rights and empowerment of women and girls through U.S. foreign policy.
+With origins dating back to 1995, the Secretary’s Office of Global Women’s Issues (S/GWI) has a mandate to promote the rights and empowerment of women and girls through U.S. foreign policy.
 Headed by an Ambassador-at-Large, the office leads the Department’s efforts to include women and girls in U.S. diplomacy, partnerships, and programs.